1999AZZAR/dynamic_port_guard/README.md

 # Dynamic Port Guard

+**⚠️ WARNING:** This tool modifies your firewall rules and requires a default‑deny policy.
+Misconfiguration can lock you out of your server—always backup your iptables configuration, whitelist critical ports (e.g., SSH port 22), and ensure alternative access (console or out‑of‑band) before enabling.

 A lightweight, dynamic firewall manager that “opens ports when needed, closes them when not.”
 It consists of:

 1. **Core Service (`dynamic-port-guard`)**